Suppression of scalar power on large scales and associated bispectra: Suppressing the scalar power on large scales

 With the modes $f_k$ at hand, it is now straightforward to evaluate the resulting power spectrum by substituting the modes in the expression~(\ref{eq:ps}) and taking the late time (i.e. $\eta\to 0$) limit.
 One can easily show that the power spectrum can be written as

 where we have set $\As=H_{_{\mathrm{I}}}^2/(8\,\pi^2\,\epsilon_1)$.
 We find that this analytical expression matches the corresponding numerical result very well, say, in QP or SMI, modulo at small scales where the de Sitter modes are not adequate to capture the spectral tilt that arises in a realistic model.
 Therefore, when comparing the HCO model with the CMB data, to allow for the spectral tilt at small scales, we have multiplied the above scalar power spectrum by~$(k/k_\ast)^{\ns-1}$ as in the case of SMII.
-We obtain the following best-fit values for the parameters involved:~$\As= 2.08\times 10^{-9}$, $\ns = 0.96$ and $\ki = 1.60\times 10^{-4}\,\mpcinv$.
-In figure~\ref{fig:ps}, we have plotted the analytical power spectrum, with the~$(k/k_\ast)^{\ns-1}$ term included, corresponding to the above mentioned best-fit values.
-Clearly, the power spectrum exhibits a suppression of power on large scales as in the case of the other models.
+Moreover, we have defined the tensor power spectrum to be $\pt(k) = r\,\ps(k)$, with the tensor-to-scalar ration~$r$ assumed to be a constant.
+Such a scale-dependent definition (in contrast to the SMII case, where the tensor power spectrum was scale invariant) is important because the model predicts features in the tensor power spectrum similar to that in the scalar power spectrum, and we have consistently accounted for it in the analysis.
+We obtain the following best-fit values for the parameters involved:~$\As=2.09\times 10^{-9}$, $\ns = 0.96$, $\ki = 2.03\times 10^{-4}\,\mpcinv$, and $r=0.043$.
+In Fig.~\ref{fig:ps}, we have plotted the analytical scalar and tensor power spectra, with the~$(k/k_\ast)^{\ns-1}$ term included, corresponding to the above mentioned best-fit values.
+Clearly, the power spectra exhibit a suppression of power on large scales as in the case of the other models.
 As we shall discuss later, the HCO model allows us to evaluate the scalar bispectrum too analytically.
 The analytical calculations prove to be handy as they permit us to test the numerical results against the analytical results in a situation wherein the Bunch-Davies initial conditions are imposed on super-Hubble scales.